Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \subsection{Systematic Literature Review}

-In order to synthesize the research community's understanding of Crowdsourced Context Systems, we performed a PRISMA-style systematic literature review~\cite{pagePRISMA2020Statement2021}.
-Figure~\ref{fig:prisma} shows a flow diagram summarizing our literature search and filtering process.
-Our goal was to identify original research that directly studies CCS.
-Since Twitter's implementation was the first and most well-known CCS, we specifically used ``Birdwatch'' and ``Community Notes'' as keywords, as well as ``Twitter'' and ``X'', with the expectation that any emerging systems would reference them.
-We additionally restricted our search to articles that have been written since 2021, when Birdwatch first launched.
-Note that since this is an emerging technology and the set of articles is still limited, we decided to include sources of knowledge that are valued in the HCI community but are sometimes excluded from literature reviews, such as pre-prints and non-full-length conference submissions.
+In order to synthesize the research community's understanding of CCS, we performed a PRISMA-style systematic literature review~\cite{pagePRISMA2020Statement2021}.
+We sourced relevant papers using both a database keyword search and a backwards reference search~\cite{jalaliSystematicLiteratureStudies2012}.
+Figure~\ref{fig:prisma} shows a flow diagram summarizing our search and screening process.
+Our goal was to identify original research that directly studies CCS implementations.
+Since this category of system has not been consistently named prior to our work, we focused our review on studies of the first large-scale implementation of a CCS by a major social media platform: Twitter's Community Notes/Birdwatch.
+We thus used ``Birdwatch'' and ``Community Notes'' as keywords and restricted our search to articles that have been written since 2021, when Twitter first launched their implementation.
+Note that since this is an emerging technology and the set of articles is limited, we decided to include sources of knowledge that are valued in the HCI community but are sometimes excluded from literature reviews, such as pre-prints and non-full-length conference submissions.
 We thus settled on the following inclusion and exclusion criteria:

-\textbf{Inclusion criteria:} the study is about Birdwatch or Community Notes or a similar system, either ``in the wild'' or in a controlled setting.
+\textbf{Inclusion criteria:} the study is about a Twitter-style CCS, whether ``in the wild'' or in a controlled setting.

-\textbf{Exclusion criteria:} The article was not written in English, does not present original research, is only an abstract/a summary of other research, or is not about the functioning of a CCS.
+\textbf{Exclusion criteria:} the article is not in English, does not present original research, is only an abstract/a summary of other research, or is not about the functioning of a Twitter-style CCS.